Moukhtar-youssef/moogle/README.md

 # MOOGLE - The Worst Best Search Engine

 ## TODO
-- [ ] Test the flattened database in the query engine
+- [ ] Add a favicon
-- [ ] If everything works, rename the database and start the spiders, indexers, and other services to point to this new database
+- [x] Add a redis instance to the docker-compose file
-- [ ] Fix the query engine to use the new database
+- [x] Check fuzzy finding and spell correction

 ## For Future
 - [ ] Use stems for words